 When 12-month suicidal ideation and behaviour were considered, overall among those with any suicidal thoughts or plans in the previous 12 months, a similar proportion of Transitioned ADF and 2015 Regular ADF reported using other civilian mental health websites (28.1% vs 26.2%).
 When suicidal thoughts were considered separately, there was no difference in the proportion of Transitioned ADF and 2015 Regular ADF with suicidal ideation (25.6% and 27.8% respectively) who reported using a civilian mental health website to inform/assess their mental health.
 However, when looking at those with a suicide plan, Transitioned ADF (34.7%) were more likely to use a civilian mental health website to inform/assess their mental health than 2015 Regular ADF (16.4%).
-Approximately 40% of the Transitioned ADF and only 15.8% of the 2015 Regular ADF reported using the ADF website to inform/assess their mental health than 2015 Regular ADF (2015 Regular ADF) because of the very large confidence interval surrounding these estimates.
+Approximately 40% of the Transitioned ADF and only 15.8% of the 2015 Regular ADF reported using the ADF website to inform/assess their mental health; however these estimates should be interpreted with caution (particularly estimates for the 2015 Regular ADF) because of the very large confidence interval surrounding these estimates.